AbbyNZ/ticket-viewer/README.md

 # Zendesk Ticket Viewer

-A ticket viewer for the Zendesk Ticket API.
+A ticket viewer for Zendesk Ticket API.
 The application allows users to see the list of tickets and can view each ticket.

 # Requirements
 This application is using Node.js 10.15.3 and npm 6.4.1.